 Employee stipend (2026 definition):

-Table: How employee stipends typically work
+Table: How employee stipends work with reimbursement

 | Step | What happens |